E2415Matt/petclinic-microservices/README.md

   ansible_user: "'ec2-user'"
 ```

-- Prepare script to create a `QA` Environment for Release on Docker Swarm using the same playbooks created for `Dev` environment. file name: qa_deploy_app_on_docker_swarm.sh under ansible/script folder.
+- Prepare script with the name of `qa_build_deploy_environment.sh` to create a `QA` Environment for Release on Docker Swarm using the same playbooks created for `Dev` environment under `ansible/scripts` folder.

 ```bash
 PATH="$PATH:/usr/local/bin"